DeNederlandscheBank/nifigator/docs/05_using a NifVector graph - English.md

 So the context ('to the', 'to') with the phrase 'small park' occurs once in the text.

-You see that, contrary to Word2Vec models a NifVector graph also derives contexts of phrases (i.e. multiword expressions).
+You see that, contrary to Word2Vec models a NifVector graph also derives contexts of phrases.

 The phrases that occurs within this context can be found in the following way: